everpress-co/mailster/readme.txt

 * fixed: saving template from editor messed up template header
 * fixed: bulk deletion with actions working again
-* fixed: autoresonder no longer triggered if post is published in the past
+* fixed: auto responder no longer triggered if post is published in the past
+* fixed: shortcodes are now handled properly on the web version
 * improved: ajax handler

 = 3.0.3 =